ECTS Credits Calculator: How to calculate ECTS Credits?

 Convert US credits to ECTS credits

-If you have an undergraduate degree from the United States and plan to pursue a Master's in Europe, candidates will need to convert their US. credits to ECTS credits.
-The typical 'full course load' at an American university implies 15 US credits per semester, which is equal to 30 ECTS credits at a European university.
-So the factor between American and European credits is usually 1 US credit point equals 2 ECTS credit points.
+If you have an undergraduate degree from United States and plan to pursue a master's in Europe - you will have to convert your US credits to ECTS credits.
+The typical 'full course load' at US university implies 15 US credits per semester equalling 30 ECTS credits at European university.
+So factor between American and European credits is usually 1 US credit point equals 2 ECTS credit points.

 What are the benefits of the ECTS credit system?